Education, Training & Achievement Scores: An Introduction

 - Users who wish to examine only K-12 schools or only colleges should use the "school code" roster variables (NEWSCHOOL_SCHCODE.xx question name) to separate the two levels of institutions.

-- Before attempting data analysis with education variables, researchers should understand key differences between the round 1 and subsequent surveys, as well as the structure of the school roster in the data from rounds 2 and up.
+- Before attempting data analysis with education variables, researchers should understand key differences between round 1 and subsequent surveys, as well as the structure of the school roster in the data from rounds 2 and up.
 The remainder of this introductory section summarizes this important information.

 Structure of Education Questions in Questionnaire